 If you already have an Amazon Fire Stick you will already be familiar with the remote as it is the same remote for both the stick and player.
 It has been upgraded to a more sleek design with minimill buttons similar to the Apple TV remote

 The Amazon Fire TV experience has improved but it still weighs heavily in favor of Amazon Videos.
 You can function without Amazon Prime but you will feel like an outsider if you don’t sign up.
-This is no real surprize that Amazon has made this an ideal platform to sell their products and services and do we expect this to change, I doubt it.
-So if this were a turn off for you I would look at the Roku or GooBang Doo with more channel options and no Amazon up sell.
+This is no real surprise that Amazon has made this an ideal platform to sell their products and services and do we expect this to change, I doubt it.
+So if this were a turn off for you I would look at the Roku or GooBang Doo with more channel options and no Amazon upsell.

-So over all the new Amazon Fire TV is a big improvement from their former offering.
-It does run fast and smooth through most apps but leans heavily towards the Amazon eco system.
+So overall the new Amazon Fire TV is a big improvement from their former offering.
+It does run fast and smooth through most apps but leans heavily towards the Amazon ecosystem.
 If you are not a prime member then other streaming media devices on the market would be a better choice.

 The addition of Alexa is a real bonus at no extra cost, and it works great in the Amazon environment.
+Unfortunately, this model is not available in Canada.
+See my Amazon Fire TV Stick Basic Edition Review this model is available in Canada.

 See our full review Amazon Fire TV 2 Box 4K Review